Diglettss/Flashcards/planning/project_plan.md

   * ***Francine*** is a new middle school teacher in Santa Fe, New Mexico.
 Recent studies showed that [New Mexico ranks last in the U.S. in K-12 education](https://www.usnews.com/news/best-states/rankings/education/prek-12).
 Francine is quite familiar with technology, & is also aware of the positive effects it can have on young minds as they're developing.
 She aims to introduce her students to better methods of studying.
   * ***Stan*** has been an elementary teacher for over 25 years in Jersey City, New Jersey.
 He has been praised for his innovative teaching style & approach to students who struggle with different concepts.
 Stan is not that tech savvy, often opting for a more hands-on approach to the reinforcement of topics.
 However, after attending a teaching conference, he has had a change of heart & wants to employ the use of beginner-friendly technology that will ensure a smooth transition into online learning.

 ##### Stories
-   1. As a ***student***, I want to create flashcards so that I can share them & study with my classmates.
+   1. As a ***user***, I want to be able to create my own profile that will allow me to create and save my own flashcard sets.
-   2. As a ***student***, I want to be able to create as many flashcard sets as I need so that I can study all of my coursework.
+   2. As a ***user***, I want to be able to login to a profile that only I have access to.
-   3. As a ***student***, I want to try to match the correct term to their definition as a fun study approach.
+   3. As a ***user***, I want to be able to update any information on my profile that pertains to me.
-   4. As a ***student***, I want to be quizzed on my knowledge in order to figure out what I do & don't understand.
+   4. As a ***student***, I want to create flashcards so that I can share them & study with my classmates.
-   5. As a ***student***, I want to be able to import data from my notes into my flashcard sets so that I have more time to study.
+   5. As a ***student***, I want to be able to create as many flashcard sets as I need so that I can study all of my coursework.
-   6. As a ***student***, I want to customize my flashcard sets so I can add a personal touch to my notes.
-   7. As a ***student***, I want to search for other flashcards so that I won't have to create my own if one already exists.
+   10. As a ***student***, I want to search for other flashcards so that I won't have to create my own if one already exists.
+   11. As a ***user***, I want to be able to update my sets and delete the as I see fit to do so.
+   12. As a ***user***, I want to be able to submit an issue if I run into any trouble on the app.
-   8. As a ***student***, I want to highlight items in my cards so as to point out key items.
+   13. As a ***student***, I want to highlight items in my cards so as to point out key items.
-   9. As an ***instructor***, I want to organize my flashcards into folders so that my cards are organized by class.
+   14. As an ***instructor***, I want to organize my flashcards into folders so that my cards are organized by class.
-   10. As an ***instructor***, I want to be able to make my flashcard sets publicly available so that my students can search for them & study on their own.
+   15. As an ***instructor***, I want to be able to make my flashcard sets publicly available so that my students can search for them & study on their own.
+   16. As a ***student***, I want to customize my flashcard sets so I can add a personal touch to my notes.
+   17. As a ***student***, I want a study mode that lets me match the correct term to its corresponding definition under a time limit.

 ## **Pages/Screens**
 ***reminder: need to insert at least 3 wireframes***